-This report presents the draft revenue budget; capital programmes and the Programme for Growth for 2022/23.
-As a result of local government re-organisation in North Yorkshire from April 2023, this will be Selby's last budget.
+This report presents the proposed revenue budget; capital programmes and the Programme for Growth for 2022/23.
+As a result of local government re-organisation (LGR) in North Yorkshire from April 2023, this will be Selby's last budget.
 The report also presents indicative budgets and planned programmes for 2023/24 and 2024/25 to enable the impact of recurring proposals to be viewed over the medium term and to support a smooth transition to the new unitary council in North Yorkshire.
 This approach provides the new council with an understanding of the pressures and opportunities facing Selby District, and investments planned by members.

-Subject to the confirmation of the Local Government Finance Settlement and Council Tax level, the 2022/23 budget is expected to require £4.25m of funds earmarked in the Business Rates Equalisation Reserve (BRER) for revenue support.
+Subject to the confirmation of the Local Government Finance Settlement and Council Tax level, the 2022/23 budget is expected to require £2.8m of funds earmarked in the Business Rates Equalisation Reserve (BRER) for revenue support.

-For the purpose of this draft budget, a Council Tax freeze for 2022/23 is proposed.
+A Council Tax freeze for 2022/23 is proposed.
 This is a departure from the approved Medium-Term Financial Strategy (MTFS) and adds £119k p.a. to the forecast deficits.
 A CPI+1% increase is assumed for housing rents.